Engineering and construction resources

 The Southern Nevada Water Authority builds and maintains an intricate system of intakes, water treatment facilities, pumping stations and pipelines to supply Southern Nevada with water.

-Rights-of-way are areas of developed or undeveloped land where the Water Authority has obtained permission to install, maintain and operate pipelines and other facilities that will provide reliable water service to the community.
+When water facilities need to be constructed on areas of developed or undeveloped land in the Las Vegas Valley, the Water Authority first obtains permission from property owners.
+This process involves acquiring rights-of-way, otherwise known as easements, to install, maintain and operate pipelines and other facilities that will provide reliable water service to the community.

-The Water Authority carefully studies all project elements to ensure that local, state and federal standards are met.
-Once alignments and locations of planned facilities have been determined, necessary rights-of-way are identified and obtained.
+Before seeking an easement from a property owner, the Water Authority carefully studies all project elements to ensure that local, state and federal standards are met.
+Once alignments and locations of planned facilities have been determined, the necessary rights-of-way are identified and obtained.

 Permanent easements are a type of right-of-way usually obtained in areas where facilities will be constructed and maintained indefinitely.
 In the case of a permanent easement, the landowner retains title to the property, but grants exclusive rights to the Water Authority to access the specified area.